Abhinav271828/summer21-CSO/Wk6/03Jul.md

 ![Execute Stage](pipe4.png)

 3. Execute Stage: Here again, the values of the ALU's operands depend on the icode signal, `valA`, `valB` and `valC`.
-    Note, however, that the exceptions go to `W_stat` and `m_stat` – indicating that in those stages, no updating of the state should occur after an exception has been raise in this stage (case 3 above).
+    Note, however, that "Set CC" block takes in `W_stat` and `m_stat` – indicating that in this stage, no updating of the state should occur after an exception has been raise in the memory stages of the previous two instructions (case 3 above).

 ![Memory Stage](pipe5.png)